GannettDigital/simulato/docs/_pages/best-practices.md

 Example:

-To continue fleshing out our checkbox example, when we perform the action CHECK_CHECKBOX1, the effect of the html should be that the html elements `checked` property should now be true.
+To continue fleshing out our checkbox example, when we perform the action CHECK_CHECKBOX1, the effect of the HTML should be that the HTML elements `checked` property should now be true.
 We will modify the expected state of our checkboxPage to reflect this.

 ```
 type: 'CheckboxPage',